Addiction and Depression Treatment Center in Texas

-On average, one in every five Americans suffers from a mental health condition.
-It’s estimated that depression accounts for over 60% of these conditions, with many of those affected by depression left misdiagnosed or untreated.
-At Cypress Lake Recovery, we understand that depression is often overlooked, misinterpreted or simply misunderstood — but if you struggle with depression, it can affect everything in your life.
-Imagine how you feel when you have a bad day: sad, tired, grumpy or frustrated.
-For those with clinical depression, these bad moods can last weeks, months and even years.
-When you are dealing with these oppressive negative feelings every day for an extended period of time, it can be impossible to get out of bed in the morning let alone take care of day to day responsibilities.
+At Cypress Lake Recovery, we understand that depression is often overlooked, misinterpreted or simply misunderstood.
+But if you struggle with depression, it can affect everything in your life.
+When you are dealing with oppressive negative feelings every day for an extended period of time, it can be impossible to get out of bed in the morning.
+Taking care of day-to-day responsibilities can feel impossible.

 What is Depression?